quangthangisme/tp/docs/DeveloperGuide.md

 * 1a.
 Selected database file does not exist.
     * 1a1.
 TC displays error message.
-    * 1a2.
-TC prompts to create new database or cancel.
-    * 1a3.
-User chooses to create new database.
-    * 1a4.
-TC creates new empty database file.

-      Use case resumes at step 4.
+      Use case resumes at step 1.

-    * 1a5.
-User chooses to cancel.

-      Use case ends.

 * 1b.
 Selected database file is corrupted or in wrong format.
     * 1b1.
 TC displays an error message.

-    * 1b2.
-TC creates a backup of the corrupted file.
-    * 1b3.
-TC prompts to create new database or cancel.
-    * 1b4.
-User chooses to create new database.
-    * 1b5.
-TC creates new empty database file.
-      Use case resumes at step 4.
+      Use case resumes at step 1.

-    * 1b6.
-User chooses to cancel.

-      Use case ends.

 * 2a.
 Some data entries are invalid or corrupted.
     * 2a1.
 TC skips the invalid entries and logs them in a logfile.